 Motul is a company with a very long history of iconic liveries with strong branding.
 Although the designs were often made for race cars, they tend to make their way onto the streets as well.
 This is no exception for the plaid-covered Pfaff Porsche 911 GT3 R, which now has a roadgoing sibling.
 Motul USA’s brand manager, Nolan Browning, shares the story!

 Nolan, the Pfaff Motorsport 911 GT3 R, which won the Sebring 12 Hours (in class) has a livery that perfectly fits in a long history of iconic Motul liveries.
 What makes it so special?

 First of all, Pfaff is a Canadian team and there are not many things that are more Canadian than a red and black plaid design.
 On top of that, it’s a single brand design.
 It’s a Motul livery whereas a lot of race cars today just look like a random collection of stickers, brands, and colours.

 This livery has now been transformed into a road-going version in the shape of the Cayenne Coupé.
 What’s the story with this car?

 In the agreement with Pfaff, who is also a Porsche dealer, we agreed on having a car for promotional purposes and to celebrate the partnership.
 Originally, we were actually talking about doing something with a 911.
-However, around the office, the need for utility quickly outweighed the need for a sportscar.
+However, around the office, there were some questions raised on what we were actually going to do with a sports car apart from putting it on display.
 The choice for the Cayenne was a practical one.
-We can now pick up our VIPs and guests in a unique vehicle, haul items and products to events, and still promote the brand partnership in a proper way.
+We can now pick up our VIPs and guests in a unique vehicle and still promote the brand at events.